boomcamp/WP-Final-Project/README.md

 ## Plugins
 Implement at least `two custom plugins` and `one free plugin` from wordpress.

+## Admin Login
+Should protected and have a custom url

 ## Database
 You can create you own custom tables.